Replica Analysis of the Linear Model with Markov or Hidden Markov Signal Priors

-Solving the optimization problem in \eqref{FEoptm} is very challenging.
-However, by observing that given $\alpha$ and $\delta$, $\beta$, $\barG(-1,\eta,\alpha)$ and $\barG(1,\eta,\alpha)$ are functions of $\eta$.
-Hence, we can numerically plot the free energy $\calF$ and the average mutual information as functions of $(\alpha,\delta)$.
-For the symmetric case $\delta=\alpha=0.3$, $\beta$ is a monotone function in $\eta$ (cf. \ref{fig:DMK1})\footnote{We can prove this fact by taking derivative $\frac{d\beta}{d \eta}$.}, hence $\calC_{\beta}$ in \eqref{optim1} contains only one element $\eta$, at which we achieve the average mutual information and free energy.
+Solving the optimization problem in \eqref{FEoptm} is very challenging since $C_{\beta}(\alpha,\delta)$ may have more than one elements, which corresponds to multiple fixed points of the optimization problem in \eqref{FEoptm}.
+However, by observing that given $\alpha$ and $\delta$, then $\beta$, $\barG(-1,\eta,\alpha)$ and $\barG(1,\eta,\alpha)$ are functions of $\eta$.
+The multiple fixed-points happen if there exists at least two different values $\eta_1$ and $\eta_2$ such that $\beta(\eta_1)=\beta(\eta_2)$.
+In simulations, for a fixed $\beta$, we can estimate all the values of $\eta$ such that $|\beta(\eta)-\beta|<10^{-3}$ and then estimate the free energy as a functions of $\eta$ and find the minimum value among them as the free energy corresponding to $\beta(\eta)$.
+This procedure can avoid the multiple fixed-point problem.

+For the symmetric case $\delta=\alpha=0.3$, $\beta$ is a monotone function in $\eta$ (cf. Fig.~\ref{fig:DMK1}), hence $\calC_{\beta}(\alpha,\delta)$ in \eqref{FEoptm} contains only one element $\eta$, at which we achieve the average mutual information and free energy.
 For example, in Fig. \ref{fig:DMK2}, we plot the free energy and the average mutual information for symmetric case $\delta=\alpha=0.3$.

 For the non-symmetric case $\alpha=0.2$ and $\delta=0.5$, $\beta$ is also a monotone function in $\eta$ (cf. Fig. \ref{fig:DMK1b}), so $\calC_{\beta}(\alpha,\delta)$ contains only one element.
 Then, we obtain the free energy and the average mutual information for this case as in Fig. \ref{fig:DMK3}.